johngnjenga/johngnjenga/README.md

-- 👋 Hi, I’m @johngnjenga. am completing my bscit undergraduate by end of march 2021
-- 👀 I’m interested in Software development
+- 👀 I’m interested in development
-- 🌱 I’m currently learning Angular and laravel on udemy
 - 💞️ I’m looking to collaborate with fellow engineers and grow my skills as we develop great projects
 - 📫 How to reach me .
 O799238443 or johngnjenga99@gmail.com